Ciudad Obregón: Sports

-Football also has acceptance, the stadium "Manuel 'Piri' Sagasta", is the most important venue for its practice with a capacity of approximately 4000 spectators, although the sport is not as popular in the city, it remains a recreational practice by the ease of game development.
+Football also has acceptance, with the Estadio Manuel "Piri" Sagasta being the most important venue for its practice with a capacity of approximately 4000 spectators.
+Although the sport is not as popular in the city, it remains a recreational practice.
 Next to the football stadium is the sports car "Náinari 2000", an area for the practice of different sports.

 The most popular martial discipline in Ciudad Obregón is taekwondo which is practiced by many young people in the municipality of Cajeme, which has multiple medalists in official competitions, nationally and internationally.
 The ITSON Potros have won three national university championships in Mexico.

 Obregón F.C. play professional soccer in the Segunda División.

 In 2021, Ciudad Obregón and Hermosillo co-hosted the 3rd U-23 Baseball World Cup, organized by the World Baseball Softball Confederation.

 Gastronomy

-Ciudad Obregon has a wide variety of typical dishes, such as:
+Ciudad Obregón has a wide variety of typical dishes, such as: